 Get Your Brand Right From The Start

 Before you officially launch a company and make a huge announcement about it, take a moment to plan out exactly how you want your brand to look, feel and operate.
-My friend Brandon Miller has created an amazing workbook to assist with this critical step of your business journey.
+Brandon Miller, aka the serial side hustler, has created an amazing workbook to assist with this critical step of your business journey.

 Register Your Company As An LLC

 In 2018 we're all about LLCs over Louboutins, unless you're blessed to have the money to purchase both!
 Look into the process of registering your new business as an LLC, pay the fee for your state, and then make note of the annual fee.